 What Is NautilusTrader?

 NautilusTrader is an open-source algorithmic trading framework developed by Nautech Systems Pty Ltd. The platform addresses a fundamental challenge in quantitative trading: the gap between research-friendly prototyping tools and production-grade trading systems.
-Most existing solutions force traders to rewrite strategies when moving from backtesting to live deployment—a process that introduces bugs and inconsistencies.1
+Most existing solutions force traders to rewrite strategies when moving from backtesting to live deployment, a process that introduces bugs and inconsistencies.
+(NautilusTrader GitHub Repository)

 The platform’s core architecture combines Python’s accessibility for strategy development with Rust for execution-critical components.
 The official GitHub describes it as a “Production-grade Rust-native trading engine with deterministic event-driven architecture,” with Python serving as the control plane for strategy logic and orchestration.
+Trading systems can also be written entirely in Rust for workloads where even the Python control plane overhead is too much.
 An ongoing migration from Cython to PyO3 bindings has been underway since 2024, progressively eliminating Cython from the codebase.
-[Updated March 2026] As of March 2026, NautilusTrader has approximately 21,300 stars on GitHub and maintains active development with frequent releases — version 1.224.0 Beta is the latest stable tag.2
+The project is actively developed on GitHub with frequent releases.
+Version 1.228.0 Beta, released June 8, 2026 [Updated June 2026], is the latest stable tag, adding BSC chain support to the blockchain adapter with UniswapV3 and PancakeSwapV3 DEX registrations, DeFi data replay as a first-class data variant, and correlation ID support for request tracing.
+The prior release, 1.227.0 (May 18, 2026), added continuous futures support for aggregated bars and a purge_instrument cache method for trimming unused instruments at runtime.
+(NautilusTrader PyPI Package Statistics)

 Core Components